Kristina01111000/Drws_site/README.md

 - send invoice -> next week
 - call next week, not this week
 - ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?
-- I don't think having a site specifically for just yoga is a good idea
+- I don't think having a site specifically for just yoga is a good idea -> you already have so many sites, you don't want people who want to learn to have to go to 10 different sites